tc39/notes/es9/2018-11/nov-29.md

 MF: You don't need to go to npm...

-TL: Eminent domain it.
+TLY: Eminent domain it.

 DE: Sounds like we want `::` because don't want it to be a URN.

 PST: No dot, too many dots in our codebase.

-TL: Slash looks like a path.
+TLY: Slash looks like a path.

 PST: Yes, I cannot look like a URI or a path—must look like a language namespace. `::` works well for me as someone from C-world.